 if successful, there should be a line saying “Policy Update has completed successfully.”

-these two steps have successfully stopped windows 10 from installing windows updates by itself without user confirmation, over the last 2 years. of course, keeping your system is important, and any updates are installed just fine when shutting down the computer, which doesn’t take up precious user time.
+these two steps have successfully stopped windows 10 from installing windows updates by itself without user confirmation, over the last 2 years. of course, keeping your system up to date is important, and any updates are installed just fine when shutting down the computer, which doesn’t take up precious user time.